Everyone knows the importance of owning a business website but what are the ingredients for a successful website?

 - Call to action.
 Let’s be honest, you want your visitors to buy your product or services but have you made this obvious?
 A well-placed call to action button such as “buy here”, “order today” etc should always be visible to your visitors.
 Consider this button as your cash register!

 - Quick loading.
 Again, vital to the success of your website.
 Pages need to be delivered as quickly as possible, in less than two seconds if you can!
-Google has placed a huge emphasis on page speed times when choosing to index websites.
+Google has greatly emphasised page speed times when choosing to index websites.
 This can be achieved with most of the principles I have already listed, light uncluttered pages with a minimal amount of images and reusable menu systems help to keep page loading light.
 A good choice of hosting provider can also play a part in serving your pages.